-We are pleased to announce a new funding opportunity for Enviroschools, proudly sponsored by Earthwise.
+We are pleased to announce the latest funding opportunity for Enviroschools, proudly sponsored by Earthwise.

 For the Enviroschools network of schools and ECE centres, we have established the Earthwise Action Fund to provide a funding boost for student-led sustainable action and innovation projects.

 During this inquiry/mahi around our sharing shelf supported by Earthwise and Enviroschool tamariki were empowered to share their thoughts and ideas collaboratively, learn to listen to one another, take on other’s ideas, take ownership to know that their contribution, as a group and as individuals, is valued by kaiako, friends, whānau and the hapori whānui. – 2021 recipient See story here

 The Earthwise Action Fund is available to support existing and emerging projects that help to nurture taiao/ environment and tangata/ people – local initiatives that showcase the Enviroschools kaupapa of working together for a more sustainable future.
 These projects might have elements that generate income for the Enviroschool or develop the capacity to share surplus or produce something specifically for the purpose of gifting to community.

 Our project brought together all our tamariki, staff and whānau as well as the educational services and other community groups in our town, to work together for a more sustainable future! – 2021 recipient See story here

 Two funding options were offered for 2022 – one for smaller scale initiatives within Enviroschools and another for large projects that involve the wider community.

 Congratulations to the 16 Enviroschools from across Aotearoa New Zealand who were selected by Earthwise staff to receive funding for their Enviroschools project in 2022.

 - Ranui Kindergarten – Murihiku/Southland: Wise water project

 - Hokitika Primary School – Te Tai Poutini/West Coast: Ngahere rehabilitation